-Overall global acceptance and call for microbicides is owed in large part to the efforts of formal civil society partnerships that work with us and other like-minded organizations to raise awareness about the need for new HIV prevention technologies, particularly for women in the world’s hardest hit regions.
+The global acceptance and call for microbicides is owed in large part to the efforts of civil society partnerships that work with us and other like-minded organizations to raise awareness about the need for new HIV prevention technologies, particularly for women who face high risk.

-IPM’s civil society partnerships work tirelessly with donors, policymakers, academic institutions, product development partnerships, other civil society organizations and nonprofit entities to create positive and receptive environments for microbicide development where they are needed most.
+IPM’s civil society partners work tirelessly with donors, policymakers, academic institutions, product development partnerships, other civil society organizations and nonprofits to create positive and receptive environments for microbicide research and development, and potential introduction where they are needed most.

 Value of civil society partnerships

 If you want to go fast, go alone.
 If you want to go far, go together.

 IPM partners with numerous civil society and advocacy organizations based in Africa, Europe and North America.